kubedb/docs/docs/guides/pgpool/concepts/pgpool.md

 To learn more about how to use init configuration see [here](/docs/guides/pgpool/configuration/using-init-config.md).

 NB.
-If `spec.initConfig` is set, then `spec.configSecret` needs to be empty.
+If `spec.initConfig` is set, then `spec.configuration` needs to be empty.

 ### spec.deletionPolicy